chickenbestlover/Online-Recurrent-Extreme-Learning-Machine/README.md

 # Online-Recurrent-Extreme-Learning-Machine
-Online-Recurrent-Extreme-Learning-Machine (OR-ELM), implemented in python.
+Online-Recurrent-Extreme-Learning-Machine (OR-ELM) for time-series prediction, implemented in python.

 ## Requirements